AGPlested/ASCAM/README.md

 Then navigate to the folder you downloaded from this page (`ASCAM-master`) and issue:
 `pip install -e .`
+Note: it might be necessary to install `numpy` separately before installing ASCAM.

 This installation makes a shell script that lets you launch ASCAM with the command:
 `ascam`